MAYZGitHub/mayz-mainnet-incentivized-program-job/CRON-JOB-LOGIC.md

 ---

 ## 3. Points Multiplier
-- Total score × amount of $gMAYZ held (up to 1,000 units).
+- Total score × amount of $gMAYZ **Owned** (up to 1,000 units).
+- Owned = Held in wallet + in active Governance swap offers (FT available) + staked in active Dapp delegations.
-- All holdings are snapshot at campaign end.
+- Ownership is snapshotted at campaign end.

 ---